henryglends/Bootstrap/README.md

 ## Why don't my package managers have any URL schemes?
 URL schemes are currently **disabled** to mitigate jailbreak detection.
 You will need to manually copy repository URLs and paste them into the package managers yourself.

+## How do I enable developer mode?

+You can enable developer mode by sideloading any application.
+You can use [Sideloadly](https://sideloadly.io/), [AltStore](https://altstore.io/), or Xcode to sideload an application.

 ♡ dleovl